dyn4j/dyn4j/README.md

 body.setMass(MassType.Normal);
 world.addBody(body);
 ```
 A body is the primary unit of simulation and completely rigid.
 A body is comprised of many fixtures or shapes.
 While the shapes of dyn4j are all convex (and must be), a collection of these shapes can be used to create a body that is not.
 A body can be initially placed in a scene by translating or rotating it.
-Once the shape(s) of a body is defined, it must be given a mass.
-The mass is typically MassType.NORMAL or MassType.INFINITE.
+Once the shape(s) of a body is defined, it must be given a mass by calling a setMass method.
+The mass type is typically MassType.NORMAL or MassType.INFINITE.
 When set to NORMAL, the mass will be calculated based on the shapes.
 An INFINITE mass body might represent a floor, ground, or something unmovable.

 #### Step 4 Add Some Joints
 ```java